liferay-search/liferay-docs/en/user/articles/100-web-experience-management/05-organizing-content-with-tags-and-categories/01-organizing-content-with-tags-and-categories-intro.markdown

 | section.

-The Menu (![Menu](../../../images/icon-menu.png)) contains interfaces for managing tags and categories for each site in @product@.
+The Menu (![Menu](../../../images/icon-menu.png)) contains interfaces for managing tags and categories for each site in @sharepoint@.
 Navigate to the Site Administration menu &rarr; *Categorization*, and you'll find the *Tags* and *Categories* options.
 These options can be used to manage all your site's tags and categories.
 It is important that you both tag and categorize your content